aquasecurity/deployments/2_enforcers/aqua_enforcer/manifests/README.md

 ## Prerequisites for manifest deployment

-Make sure that you have the following available, before you start deploying Aqua enforcer using manifests:

 - Your Aqua credentials: username and password

 - Access to Aqua registry to pull images, access to cluster through kubectl, and RBAC authorization to deploy applications

 - Deployment token of the Aqua enforcer copied from the Aqua Server UI for authentication.
-This token is provisioned to the enforcer as a secret.
 Aqua uses this token to authenticate the enforcers and associate them with a specific enforcer group policy.
 When you deploy a new enforcer, you should provide this token as a Kubernetes secret. /to confirm this prereq with PM/

 - Create or choose the relevant Enforcer group, and copy the group’s token from the Aqua UI, **Administration > Enforcers** page.
 For more information on the Enforcer groups and tokens, refer to [Aqua Enforcer Groups and Settings](https://docs.aquasec.com/docs/aqua-enforcer-groups-and-settings). /to know how to get enforcer group token and where to use this/